 He also has downy soft fur and delicate skin.

-You need to get him used to being groomed but also need tools that are effective yet gentle.
+You need to get him used to the grooming but also need tools that are effective yet gentle.

-One solution is from the giant of dog grooming world, FURminator.
+One solution is from the giant dog grooming world, FURminator.

 This set comprises of two tools: a curved, contoured comb and a slicker with specially angled bristles.